Williamtung1/Lenovo_IdeaPad_L340_Hackintosh/README.md

 ## Enable HiDPI

-On the default resolution (1920x1080), text is fine to read my experience.
-If you want to make the text bigger, you need to enable HiDPI
+If you want to make the text bigger, you need to enable HiDPI [one-key-hidpi](https://github.com/xzhih/one-key-hidpi).
-[one-key-hidpi](https://github.com/xzhih/one-key-hidpi).
 If you change text size with changing resolution without enable HiDPI, text is blurry.

 ## Credits
 - Apple Inc. for providing macOS